wordofwarning/wordofwarning.org/current/2023-haphazard/programme/index.md

 Julie hopes to wow you with the complicated mimes she's learning.<br>She found them in a book from 1934 and there are A LOT of instructions.<br>Some of them are for A LOT of people — there's just one of her but she's going to try really hard to bring them to life for you.<br>Be honest and tell her what you think of her mimes.
 Come and throw roses or rotten tomatoes.
 She appreciates your feedback!

 Julie is a writer-performer based in Manchester.
 She makes lo-fi, colourful, stupid performances, in which she has variously played an Aperol Spritz, a big showbiz moth, and the entire city of Bruges.
-&nbsp;artist — www · Facebook name · Insta name · @name

 <a href="https://instagram.com/juliesusieb" target="_blank">Insta juliesusieb</a> · <a href="https://twitter.com/juliesusieb" target="_blank">@juliesusieb</a>
 <hr>
 Kitunda Argyle · *Brickin It*

-Kitunda Argyle are Brickin It...
-Building a nice big tower held together with cream....
-But no matter how hard they work, tempers rise but the tower doesn't.
-An absurdist performance of perpetual motion and futile endeavour.
+Kitunda Argyle are Brickin It… Building a nice big tower held together with cream… But no matter how hard they work, tempers rise but the tower doesn't.<br>An absurdist performance of perpetual motion and futile endeavour.

-&nbsp;Content Warning: please click [here](/warnings).
+&nbsp;**Allergy Warning: milk (whipped cream).**<br>&nbsp;Content Warning: please click [here](/warnings).

 Kitunda Argle is a collaboration between Daniel Hunt and Alex Willmott.
-Together they have performed at the Whitstable Biennale, Nottingham Contemporary, The Bracknell Gallery, Watch this Space at the National Theatre, LIFT Molten Festival, and the International Riverside Festival, Stockton
+Together they have performed at the Whitstable Biennale, Nottingham Contemporary, The Bracknell Gallery, Watch this Space at the National Theatre, LIFT Molten Festival, and the International Riverside Festival, Stockton.

-&nbsp;artist — www · Facebook name · Insta name · @name
-<a href="https://" target="_blank"></a> · <a href="" target="_blank">Facebook</a> · <a href="" target="_blank">Insta</a> · <a href="" target="_blank">@</a>
-www.danielhunt.live
+<a href="https://danielhunt.live" target="_blank">danielhunt.live</a>
 <hr>
 Krissi Musiol & Amy Vreeke · *Ready To Pop*

-Inspired by the baby that's just about ready to P-O-P, join Krissi & Amy in some balloon popping, party popping, fizz popping, bubble popping, popcorn popping...and explore this messy and sensorial celebration of birth and motherhood.
+Inspired by the baby that's just about ready to P-O-P… Join Krissi & Amy in some balloon popping, party popping, fizz popping, bubble popping, popcorn popping — and explore this messy and sensorial celebration of birth and motherhood.

-&nbsp;Content Warning: please click [here](/warnings).
+&nbsp;**Allergy Warning: latex (balloons).**<br>&nbsp;Content Warning: please click [here](/warnings).

-Krissi Musiol is a solo contemporary performance maker, writer and performer, and Senior Lecturer at the University of Central Lancashire.
-Her current project, Maternal Matters, is a collection of performance works exploring motherhood, the maternal body, labour (birth) and labour (work).
-Amy Vreeke is a comedian, actor, theatre maker, writer and women’s health advocate based in Greater Manchester.
+Krissi is a solo contemporary performance maker, writer, performer, and Senior Lecturer at the University of Central Lancashire.
+Her current project *Maternal Matters* is a collection of performance works exploring motherhood, the maternal body, labour (birth), and labour (work).<br>Amy is a comedian, actor, theatre maker, writer, and women's health advocate based in Greater Manchester.

-&nbsp;artist — www · Facebook name · Insta name · @name
-<a href="https://" target="_blank"></a> · <a href="" target="_blank">Facebook</a> · <a href="" target="_blank">Insta</a> · <a href="" target="_blank">@</a>
-&nbsp;artist — www · Facebook name · Insta name · @name
-<a href="https://" target="_blank"></a> · <a href="" target="_blank">Facebook</a> · <a href="" target="_blank">Insta</a> · <a href="" target="_blank">@</a>
+<a href="https://krissimusiol.com" target="_blank">krissimusiol.com</a> · <a href="https://facebook.com/KrissiMusiolPerformance" target="_blank">Fb KrissiMusiolPerformance</a> · <a href="https://instagram.com/krissi_musiol_performance" target="_blank">Insta krissi_musiol_performance</a> · <a href="https://twitter.com/KrissiMusiol" target="_blank">@KrissiMusiol</a><br><a href="https://amyvreeke.com" target="_blank">amyvreeke.com</a> · <a href="https://facebook.com/Amyvreekecomedian" target="_blank">Fb Amyvreekecomedian</a> · <a href="https://instagram.com/amyvreeke" target="_blank">Insta amyvreeke</a> · <a href="https://twitter.com/amyvreeke" target="_blank">@amyvreeke</a>
 <hr>
 Luna Ælflæd · *Centrifuge in Pink*